GHG Emissions and Reductions

 We have maintained consistent tracking, management, and reporting of Scope 1 and Scope 2 GHG emissions.
 We disclosed assured Scope 3 emissions for the first time in 2024.
 Our standardised Air and GHG Emissions Calculation Tools comply with the latest laws and regulations and are aligned with relevant standards and frameworks.
 For further information on the details of GHG emissions calculation methodology, please refer to the MedcoEnergi's GRI Performance Data.

-MedcoEnergi categorizes its greenhouse gas (GHG) emissions into Scope 1, and Scope 2 in accordance with the GHG Protocol.
+MedcoEnergi categorizes its GHG emissions into Scope 1, and Scope 2 in accordance with the GHG Protocol.
 Scope 1 emissions encompass direct emissions from our oil & gas and power assets, primarily generated through the combustion and flaring of natural gas.
 We are actively supporting government initiatives aimed at eliminating routine flaring by 2030.
-Our Scope 2 emissions account for indirect GHG emissions associated with our purchased electricity.
+Our Scope 2 emissions account for indirect GHG emissions associated with our purchased electricity and steam.

 Our Scope 3 GHG emissions refer to indirect emissions generated throughout our value chain, beyond our Scope 1 and Scope 2 GHG emissions.
-We have adopted the operational control approach for Scope 3 GHG emissions and have disclosed our assured 2024 Scope 3 GHG emissions inventory for the first time in this report, focusing on Category 3 (Fuel- and energy-related activities), Category 10 (Processing of sold products), and Category 11 (Use of sold products).
-Our calculations follow the GHG Protocol and other industry standards, including guidelines from the Ipieca and API as well as emission factors from the UK Government, IPCC, IEA and emission intensity data from downstream value chain companies.
+We have adopted the operational control approach for Scope 3 GHG emissions, focusing on Category 3 (Fuel- and energy-related activities), Category 10 (Processing of sold products), and Category 11 (Use of sold products).
+Our calculations follow the GHG Protocol and other industry standards, including guidelines from the International Petroleum Industry Environmental Conservation Association (IPIECA) and American Petroleum Institute (API) as well as emission factors from the UK Government, Intergovernmental Panel on Climate Change (IPCC), International Energy Agency (IEA) and emission intensity data from downstream value chain companies.